 - 4 ½ cups hot water

-- 1 pound ditalini or other small pasta (from a box)
+- 1 pound ditalini or other small pasta (dried pasta, not homemade)

 - red pepper flakes for serving (optional)